jozu-ai/kitops/README.md

 * 🏎️ Reduced ModelKit packing time by >97%
 * 🎯 Use KitOps to do LLM fine-tuning or package a RAG pipeline
 * 🤓 Read Kitfile from `stdin`
-* 👩‍💻 Use Kit Dev mode to run an LLM instantly (no GPUs or internet required)
+* 👩‍💻 Use KitOps Dev mode to run an LLM instantly (no GPUs or internet required)

 You can see all the gory details in our [release changelogs](https://github.com/jozu-ai/kitops/releases).